BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 76		%H	high	ascii, combined column names, labels, formats
 ==============  ======  ======  ===============================================

 This subheader sometimes appears more than once; each is a separate array.
-If so, the "column name index" field in `column name pointers`_ selects a particular text array - 0 for the first array, 1 for the second, etc.
-Similarly, "column format index" and "column label index" fields also select a text array.
+If so, the "column name index" field in `column name pointers`_ selects a particular text array - 0 for the first array, 1 for the second, etc. Similarly, "column format index" and "column label index" fields also select a text array.
+For compressed files, the type of compression is indicated within the field at offset 16 of the first column text subheader.
+In particular, if the first eight bytes are ascii "SASYZCRL", then the file was generated with the option COMPRESS=YES, and data are apparently compressed using a simple run-length encoding (RLE) algorithm.

 Column Name Subheader
 ---------------------